-Data storytelling represents the methods of extracting useful information / knowledge / insights from the data and present it as a compelling story to specific audience.
-From the business standpoint, the primary goal behind data storytelling is to extract actionable insights / information from the data in order to identify hidden business opportunities.
+Data storytelling represents the methods of extracting useful information/knowledge/insights from the data and present it as a compelling story to a specific audience.
+From the business standpoint, the primary goal behind data storytelling is to extract actionable insights/information from the data in order to identify hidden business opportunities.
 The following are key aspects of data storytelling:

 - Data preparation

 - Data Visualization

 Let’s understand the above aspects with few examples.

 Data Preparation – Great Story requires right data set!